berk1835/RNA-Seq-Oct2022/README.md

-# RNA-seq and differential expression 2022-10
+# RNA-seq and differential expression 2022-11

 Bash scripts to generate commands to submitted via slurm job scheduler for high-throughput differential gene expression analysis.
+For unexpected error messages, check out handycode.txt and handycode2.txt for help.

 ## Tools Used